Tasha Tudor Society Chapters

 New Jersey Chapter – The New Jersey Chapter meets once a month, weather permitting, at a member’s home, historic site, garden center, or museum in central New Jersey.
 Our meeting themes always follow Tasha’s interests such as dolls, gardening, hands-on workshops in painting, quilting, felting, and of course, brewing a pot of Tasha’s breakfast tea.
 Once a year we drive two hours to attend a PA Chapter meeting to absorb more good Tasha vibes.
 This year we will plan our activities with the hope of attracting younger participants.
 Contact Diane Flanagan in Bordertown, NJ at email@example.com

-Western New York Chapter – The New York State Chapter of The Tasha Tudor Society was established in 2013 in Macedon, New York.
+Finger Lakes Western New York Chapter – The Finger Lakes Western New York Chapter of the Tasha Tudor Society was established in 2013 in Macedon, New York.
 We have over one hundred members listed and seem to average around fifty five for every Celebration.
 Meeting once a year at the Macedon Public Library, we are blessed to have such a lovely place for our Celebrations.
 We generally focus upon one area of Tasha’s work for each celebration such as Christmas and other experiences like our Stillwater indoor picnic in 2015.
 Sharing in Tasha’s birthday cake, we also enjoy a wonderful meal together.
 There are many participants who share their wonderful talents with us.
 My husband and I co-chair the Society.
 We gather in peace, and that is our joy!
-Contact Carol Elaine in Macedon, NY at email@example.com or 315-986-2302.
+Contact Carol Elaine in Macedon, NY at firstname.lastname@example.org or 315-986-2302.

 Pacific Northwest Chapter – The Pacific Northwest Tasha Tudor Chapter is planning to meet three to four times a year in different locations as suits the activities.
 We will incorporate teas, crafts, garden tours, historical events and doll events.
 Contact Diane Bennett in Nacelle, WA at email@example.com or (360) 484-3929, or Linda Colantino in Troutdale, OR at firstname.lastname@example.org or (503) 577-8368.